Trust-Anchor-Group/NeuroAccessMaui/Content/getting_started.md

 dotnet build
 ```

+Note: On the IOS playform you need to setup valid Provisioning profiles and Signing identities.

 ## Running the Project

 Once your environment is set up, you can run the project on your desired platform.